Tomboxhall/history-of-edinburgh/README.md

 ## Design

 As the Edinburgh site is mainly an information website, the design layout was chosen to make it simple and easy to keep the information clear and precise.
 It was designed so that the first thing people would see would be the modern day information about Edinburgh, along with a modern day image.
-They would then progress down to a 'Historical Activites' section which would outline the main tourist attractions for visitors.
+They would then progress down to a 'Historical Attractions' section which would outline the main tourist attractions for visitors.
 Having images allows the user to see what the information is describing first hand.
 The History page is where the bulk of the factual historical information is found, and the design was chosen to provide a simple layout leaving no room for distraction away from the core information.

 ### Colour Scheme